 - Goal: In this argument, we need to enter what is the goal we are trying to achieve.

 - Changing Cell: In this argument, we need to supply by changing which cell value we need to achieve the goal.

 Examples of Excel VBA Goal Seek

 The following are the examples of goal seek in Excel VBA.

 VBA Goal Seek – Example #1

-Let’s take the example of examination average score only.
+Let’s take the example of an average examination score only.
 Below is the anticipated score of 5 subjects from the completed exam.

-In this example our Goal is 90, Changing Cell will be B7.
+In this example, our Goal is 90, and Changing Cell will be B7.
 So Goal Seek will help us to find the targeted score from the final subject to achieve the overall average of 90.

 Sub Goal_Seek_Example1() End Sub

 Now we need the result in B8 cell, so supply this range reference by using the RANGE object.